 Sri Lanka Model United Nations (SLMUN) returns for its 13th session this year on September 12th and 13th.
-Considering the status quo around the globe, the theme for the upcoming conference is ‘A world in conflict’; aiming to unite today’s youth to stand up against misgovernance and injustice and creating a better future for all.
+Considering the status quo around the globe, the theme for the upcoming conference is ÔÇÿA world in conflictÔÇÖ; aiming to unite todayÔÇÖs youth to stand up against misgovernance and injustice and creating a better future for all.
 SLMUN 2020 will simulate the following ten committees this year.┬á

 The Social, Humanitarian and Cultural Committee (SOCHUM), one of the main six committees that form the General Assembly (GA), focuses on issues relating to fundamental human rights and social and humanitarian affairs that affect the international community.
-SOCHUM will debate on the topic ‘Countering the spread of violent extremism.’
+SOCHUM will debate on the topic ÔÇÿCountering the spread of violent extremism.ÔÇÖ

 Like SOCHUM, the Disarmament and International Security Committee (DISEC) is a part of the GA.
 This committee attempts to resolve matters regarding disarmament, global challenges and threats to peace that impact the global society.
-The topics for DISEC are: ‘Discussing the measures to strengthen international counter-terrorism efforts’ and ‘Discussing efforts to curb an arms race in outer space.’
+The topic for DISEC is ÔÇÿDiscussing the measures to strengthen international counter-terrorism efforts.ÔÇÖ

 The United Nations High Commission for Refugees was formed in 1950 to help displaced communities and stateless people.
 In addition to refugees, the countries that choose to accept them are also affected.
-Considering the current refugee situation, we must ‘Devise strategies to alleviate the burden on refugees and the countries that accept them.’
+Considering the current refugee situation, we must ‘Devise strategies to alleviate the burden on refugees on their life-threatening journeys to safety and the burden on countries that chose to accept them.’

 Comprised of the more experienced MUNers, the Security Council (UNSC) is a competitive committee with 15 member states that discuss issues relating to maintaining international security and peace.
-This year’s topic is ‘The situation in Syria’ which will undoubtedly stimulate intriguing debate within the council.
+This yearÔÇÖs topic is ÔÇÿThe situation in SyriaÔÇÖ which will undoubtedly stimulate intriguing debate within the council.

-The World Intellectual Property Organisation (WIPO) seeks to develop an accessible and effective system for Intellectual Property (IP) and reward and stimulate creativity, innovation and entrepreneurship.
-Traditional Cultural Expressions (TCE) are IPs that contribute to cultural identity.
-The importance of protecting them is precisely why ‘TCEs and IPs’ was chosen as the topic for WIPO.
+The World Intellectual Property Organisation (WIPO) seeks to develop an accessible and effective system for Intellectual Property (IP) and reward and stimulate creativity, innovation, and entrepreneurship.
+Traditional Cultural Expressions (TCE) are IP that contributes to cultural identity.
+The importance of protecting them is precisely why ‘TCEs and IP’ was chosen as the topic for WIPO.

-The United Nations Economic and Social Council is the central forum for coordinating the economic and social aspects pertaining to specialised agencies and various commissions of the UN.
+The United Nations Economic and Social Council is the central forum for coordinating the economic and social aspects pertaining to specialized agencies and various commissions of the UN.
 COVID-19 has wreaked havoc on the global economy as well as communities all over the world.
-Therefore, we hope to ‘Identify strategies to overcome economic and social challenges following the 2020 COVID Pandemic’ at this year’s conference.
+Therefore, we hope to ÔÇÿRethink global approaches and solutions to tax evasion, tax avoidance, and money launderingÔÇÖ at this yearÔÇÖs conference.┬á

-The Global Summit on Climate Change 2020 is a forum which will gather leading green energy practitioners from around the world in hope to support and showcase ‘Nationally Determined Contributions to the Paris Agreement’.
+The Global Summit on Climate Change 2020 is a forum that will gather leading green energy practitioners from around the world in hope to support and showcase ÔÇÿNationally Determined Contributions to the Paris AgreementÔÇÖ.
 At SLMUN 2020, we will ‘Discuss and confront the economic, social and geopolitical challenges caused by climate change.ÔÇÖ